push-protocol/push-showrunners-framework/README.md

 # PUSH Showrunners (Server)

-The PUSH Showrunners handles the channels created and maintaned by us.
-It also shows how easy it is to interact with the protocol to build highly customized notifications for your dApp, smart contracts or even centralized services.
+The showrunners framework is a scaffold that developers can use to build out notifications for their use cases.
+Showrunners framework provides the tools and helpers required for constructing the payload and sending the notification using the Push protocol infrastructure.

 ---